BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Problem Formulation

 \section{Problem Formulation}

-SGG aims to detect objects and predicates from input images and represent them as a scene graph $\mathcal{G} = \{\mathcal{V}, \mathcal{E}\}$, where $\mathcal{V}$ and $\mathcal{E}$ denote the sets of vertices and edges, respectively.
-Specifically, $\mathcal{V}$ includes all detected objects in the image, while $\mathcal{E}$ comprises the predicates between object pairs.
-The categories of objects and predicates are defined by the task dataset.
+SGG aims to detect objects and predicates in the input image and represent them as a scene graph $\mathcal{G} = \{\mathcal{V}, \mathcal{E}\}$, where $\mathcal{V}$ and $\mathcal{E}$ denote the sets of vertices and edges, respectively. $\mathcal{V}$ represents all detected objects in the image, while $\mathcal{E}$ comprises the predicates between object pairs.
+The categories of objects and predicates are defined by the dataset.